tudelft3d/indoorjson/specs/specs.rst

   #. one member with the name ``"SpaceLayers"``.
 This is used to represent each of the dual graphs (there can be many).
 The value of this member is a collection of key-value pairs, where the key is the ID of a dual graph, and the value is a collection of key-value pairs in which each node (also called 'States') is represented.
 The ID of a Cell Space should be unique (within one dataset/file).
   #. one member with the name ``"vertices"``, whose value is an array of coordinates of each vertex of the city model.
 Their position in this array (0-based) is used as an index to be referenced by the Geometric Objects.
 The indexing mechanism of the format `Wavefront OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ is basically reused.

-- A IndoorJSON may have one member with the name ``"InterLayerConnections"``, whose value is a list of JSON objects describing the relationships between different SpaceLayers.
+- An IndoorJSON may have one member with the name ``"InterLayerConnections"``, whose value is a list of JSON objects describing the relationships between different SpaceLayers.
-- A IndoorJSON may have one member with the name ``"metadata"``, whose value may contain JSON objects describing the coordinate reference system used, the extent of the dataset, its creator, etc.
+- An IndoorJSON may have one member with the name ``"metadata"``, whose value may contain JSON objects describing the coordinate reference system used, the extent of the dataset, its creator, etc.

 An "empty" IndoorJSON object looks like this: